 Why Pay Our Fair Share?
 How Perceived Influence Over Laws Affects Tax Evasion

 We examine how the relation between taxpayers and their government affects tax evasion.
-Specifically, we examine how perceived influence over government policymaking affects taxpayers’ tax evasion decisions.
-We argue that taxpayers are less willing to comply with tax laws when they perceive the influence over their government to be unfavorable to them or the result of an unfair policymaking process.
-Consistent with this argument, we find that taxpayers evade more tax when foreign firms have more perceived influence over domestic government policymaking.
-Interestingly, we document lower tax evasion when international development agencies and foreign governments influence domestic government policymaking, and that this effect is decreasing in domestic government effectiveness, suggesting that foreign government or international development agency involvement may result in the implementation of best practices that increase the quality of the domestic government when domestic government effectiveness is otherwise low.
+Specifically, we examine how perceived influence over government policymaking affects firms’ decisions to evade tax.
+We argue that firms are less willing to comply with tax laws when they perceive the influence over their government to be unfavorable to them or the result of an unfair policymaking process.
+Consistent with this argument, we find that firms evade more tax when other domestic firms have more perceived influence over domestic government policymaking.
+This suggests a potential negative externality of lobbying: higher tax evasion by other firms.
+However, government effectiveness or lack of corruption eliminates the positive relation between evasion and perceived influence over policymaking.
+Our study is the first to document the relation between perceived influence over government policymaking and tax evasion, and our results suggest that limiting domestic firms’ influence over policymaking could help governments decrease tax evasion.

-Keywords: Tax Evasion, Tax Morale, Quality of Government
+Keywords: Tax Evasion, Tax Morale, Quality of Government, Perceived Influence, Procedural Fairness

 JEL Classification: H26